heidi-holappa/tira-labra-2022/documentation/execution-documentation.md

    AA    |     BABCABC
 ```

 We move on and for the next character we get (0, 1, B) by following the previous logic as there is no match in the window.
-The window slides again and we find a match (2, 1, A).
 ```
  Window     Lookahead buffer
    AAB    |     ABCABC
 ```
 After this things will get more interesting as we now can find longer matches!
 As we look at the window, we can see that the longest match this time is 'AB'.
-So now we can set the offset to be 2 and length of the match to be two, and we get (2, 2, A).
-Now we move the window two steps, as the match was found.
+So now we can set the offset to be 2 and length of the match to be 2, and we get (2, 2, A).
+Now we move the window two steps, as a match was found.
 ```
  Window     Lookahead buffer
    AABAB   |     CABC